itsays-zqc/my-website/docs/examples/Active_Device/MOD/MOD.md

 ##### 1.2.2 Define Parameters

-​	The operational mechanism of the device we simulated in this study primarily revolves around the application of a reverse voltage to modify the width of the depletion region, thereby effectively modifying the carrier concentration and subsequently modulating the refractive index.
+​The operational mechanism of the device we simulated in this study primarily revolves around the application of a reverse voltage to modify the width of the depletion region, thereby effectively modifying the carrier concentration and subsequently modulating the refractive index.
 Hence, it is necessary to specify the voltage of initial、termination and step, with both parameters expressed in volts.
 It is important to note that  `vpi_vswing` is twice the value of `tcad_vstep`  .

 ```python
 tcad_vmin = -0.5